samchungy/apollo-client/.api-reports/api-report-react_components.md

     readonly typeDefs: ApolloClientOptions<TCacheShape>["typeDefs"];
     // (undocumented)
     version: string;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "ObservableQuery"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "ObservableQuery"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "WatchFragmentOptions" watchFragment<T = any, TVariables = OperationVariables>(options: WatchFragmentOptions<T, TVariables>): Observable<WatchFragmentResult<T>>;
     // Warning: (ae-forgotten-export) The symbol "WatchQueryOptions" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "ObservableQuery" needs to be exported by the entry point index.d.ts
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "ObservableQuery"